Fort Pickens: Historic Fort on Santa Rosa Island

 - Camping:

-- The Fort Pickens Campground provides a unique opportunity to stay overnight near the fort, with amenities for tents and RVs.
+- The Fort Pickens Campground offers an overnight stay close to the beach and historic fort, with sites for both tents and RVs.
+Reservations are recommended when available.

 Natural Beauty